 Toor Ji Ki Jhalra, Rajasthan

-If you are in Jodhpur (important attractions in Jodhpur), there is no way you shouldn’t visit to hold a site of this remarkable architecture called the Toor ji ki jhalra.
+If you are in Jodhpur (Why The Entire World Is Heading To Jodhpur!), there is no way you shouldn’t visit to hold a site of this remarkable architecture called the Toor ji ki jhalra.
 Made of magnificent red stones, the stepwell was constructed for local citizens.
 It has the most stunning carvings, which is among one of the finest in the country.
 Earlier the site was not that clean, but has now been maintained and cleaned for citizens to enjoy the ancient beauty in the best way possible.

 Chand Baori, Rajasthan